-Following the review by the committee of the annual financial statements of the Company for the year ended 31 December 2020 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, International Financial Reporting Standards and the Listing Requirements of the JSE Limited relating to Asset Backed Securities and that the accounting policies applied are appropriate and consistent.
-The committee recommended the Company's annual financial statements for the year ended 31 December 2020 for approval by the board on 23 April 2021.
+Following the review by the committee of the annual financial statements of the Company for the year ended 31 December 2021 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, International Financial Reporting Standards and the Listing Requirements of the JSE Limited relating to Asset Backed Securities and that the accounting policies applied are appropriate and consistent.
+The committee recommended the Company's annual financial statements for the year ended 31 December 2021 for approval by the board on 4 April 2022.

-The committee concurs with the board of directors that the adoption of the going concern assumption in preparation of the annual financial statements, and the material uncertainty thereof, is appropriate.
+The committee concurs with the board of directors that the adoption of the going concern assumption in preparation of the annual financial statements, is appropriate.